eric-chou/eric-chou.github.io/_pages/about.md

   - /about.html
 ---

-Currently a programmer with the University of Pittsburgh Department of Biomedical Informatics.
+Greetings!
+I grew up in Dayton, Ohio, and I moved to Pittsburgh for my undergraduate education in bioinformatics at the University of Pittsburgh.
+Since then, I have continued working in Pittsburgh in a variety of research projects for Pitt's Department of Biomedical Informatics.